-- Support the local economy that offers jobs and builds stronger communities.
+- Supports the local economy that offers jobs and builds stronger communities.

 Whole grains are unique because they require significantly less water than any other food we consume.

-For example, one kilogram of wheat requires 1,644 liters of water during production compared to a kilogram of beef requiring 15,415 liters of water.
+For example, one kilogram of wheat requires 1,644 liters of water during production compared to a kilogram of beef which requires 15,415 liters of water.

 Additionally, grains can withstand extreme heat and drought conditions and be stored for longer durations after harvesting, making them excellent staple food.